 Return to our main Area page or the list of attractions.

-In Bacton there is a recreation field with goal posts, basketball hoop and a children's play area with climbing frames, roundabout, rockers, swings, basket swing and more.
-It's about a 15 minute walk or a few minutes drive from the caravan site.
+In Bacton, there is a recreation field with goal posts, basketball hoop and a children's play area with climbing frames, roundabout, rockers, swings, basket swing and more.
+It is about a 15 minute walk or a few minutes drive from the caravan site.
 There is also a larger park with two children's play areas at Yarmouth Road, North Walsham.

 A National Trust property that includes gardens, a secret garden with summer house and scented plants, parkland, woodland walks, picnic areas, children's play area, restaurant, plant sales, extensive special events programme (phone for events leaflet), and coarse fishing in the lake as well as the Hall itself.